marcomq/nimview/README.md

 However, if you create a web-application, you need perform most security mitigations by yourself, by middleware or by the javascript framework you are using.
 You may check [owasp.org](owasp.org)
-Following CSRF protections are already included in Nimview:
-- Jester, the webserver of Nimview includes a "SameSite" directive for cookies.
-- Nimview stores 5 global random non-session tokens that renew each other every 60 seconds.
+Following CSRF protections are already included in Nimview: Nimview stores 3 global random non-session tokens that renew each other every 60 seconds.
 A valid token is required for any Ajax request except "getGlobalToken".
 The token is queried automatically with a "getGlobalToken" request when the application starts.
 If the token is missing or wrong, there is a "403" error for ajax requests.

 This isn't a full CSRF protection, as the token isn't bound to a session and all users that can read responses from localhost could also use this token to perform an attack (even if they may already send request directly to localhost).
-But together with the "SameSite" directive of Jester, this might already prevent most common CSRF attacks.
+If you add a "Samesite" directive for cookies, you might already prevent most common CSRF attack vectors.
 The token check can also be disabled with `nimview.setUseGlobalToken(false)` for debugging, development, or in case that there is already a session-based CSRF mitigation used by middleware.